-Privacy is important in social media to help keep you personal information safe, as well as uphold a professional image for yourself.
-What you share on your social media accounts can either help or hurt your online reputation, and that depends on what type of content you share online.
+Privacy is important on social media to help keep your personal information safe, as well as uphold a professional image for yourself.
+What you share on your social media accounts can either help or hurt your online reputation, which depends on the type of content you share online.

 Review your privacy settings and profiles occasionally, especially after learning about any updates or changes to the platform.

-Only allowing followers who know you personally gives the account holder peace of mind knowing the information they share is only going towards those who have their best interests in mind.
+By only allowing followers you know personally to follow you, you’ll have peace of mind knowing the information you share is only going towards those who have your best interests in mind.

-When following other accounts, you should also be mindful of who you are following, and what type of profile and content you are subscribing to.
-If you are trying to maintain a professional image online, it’s a good idea to follow other accounts that are in line with your beliefs is a good idea.
+When following other accounts, be mindful of what types of profiles and content you are subscribing to.
+If you are trying to maintain a professional image online, it’s a good idea to follow other accounts that are aligned with your beliefs.
 Oftentimes followers can view who and what type of accounts you follow if they are friends with you online.

 Social media platforms are made for being just that, social.
-However, it’s sometimes easy to forget just how easy the information you share can be distributed to the masses with the quick click of a button.
+However, it’s sometimes easy to forget just how easy the social networking posts you share can be distributed to the masses with the quick click of a button.

-It’s challenging, however, it is possible to maintain a decent level of privacy by using common sense and by following some simple guidelines.
+However challenging, it is possible to maintain a decent level of privacy by using common sense and following some simple guidelines.

 Posts, photos and videos can be saved, printed, copied and pasted or captured with screenshots.
-Prior to posting, carefully review comments, photos and videos to minimize negative consequences, thinking ahead about what the consequence will be if a post gets to unintended recipients or if your message comes across the wrong way.
+Prior to posting, carefully review your content and the message you’re trying to send.
+Think ahead about what the consequence will be if a post gets sent to unintended recipients or if your message comes across the wrong way.

-Try to remain positive and helpful on your social profiles to avoid any type of social media mishaps or sticky situations that could potentially hurt your online reputation.
-Remaining professional and uplifting online helps build a more professional online image long term.
+Try to remain positive and diligent on your social profiles to avoid any type of social media mishaps or sticky situations that could potentially hurt your online reputation.
+Remaining professional and uplifting online helps build a more professional online image in the long run.